th2-net/th2-docs/content/common/modules/conn.md

 ### Dirty

-Some of the **th2-conn** repositories have "dirty" in the name.
+Some of the **conn** repositories have "dirty" in the name.
 It means that the component can be used for negative testing as it provides an ability to send invalid messages in order to get a protocol error.

 |Repository|Protocol(s)|
 |----------|-----------|